ExamMastery/cysa-course-labs/README.md

 👉 [YouTube Playlist](

 This CompTIA CySA+ (CS0-003) course is designed for anyone preparing for the exam and building real-world cybersecurity analyst skills.
-What’s inside:
+What’s Inside:

-Hands-On Labs (no boring slides)
+✅Hands-On Labs (no boring slides maybe some slides but not many)

-Real Security Tools: Wireshark, Nmap, Splunk, OWASP ZAP, and more
+✅Real Security Tools: Wireshark, Nmap, Splunk, OWASP ZAP, and more

-Threat Detection & Response
+✅Threat Detection & Response

-SIEM & Log Analysis
+✅SIEM & Log Analysis

-Vulnerability Management
+✅Vulnerability Management

-Incident Response
+✅Incident Response

-Blue Team Techniques for Real Jobs
+✅Blue Team Techniques for Real Jobs

-What’s Inside
 ✅ Free Full YouTube Course with everything you need to know and more

 ✅ Labs – Step-by-step exercises for tools.